dartmouth-cs52-16x/16X-git-map/README.md

 ```
 where X is the number of commits back you want to roll back

 Note that this can cause problems if you've pushed your branch to your remote repo, since you are rewriting commit history in your local branch and this will mismatch with the remote repo's history.
-If you've done a rebase commit squash, the next time you push to the remote repo you will have to do a forced update `git push -f origin feature`
+If you've done a rebase commit squash, the next time you push to the remote repo you will have to do a forced update `git push -f origin feature`.
+However be aware that this is dangerous and anyone else working on this feature branch will have issues pushing their branch.
+One solution to this is asking them to `stash` their commits and then `rebase` after you push your branch.

-#### Feature branch + Pull request
+After you are finished working on your branch

 ```
 git push origin feature
 ```